Ice Cube

-O'Shea Jackson Sr. (born June 15, 1969), known professionally as Ice Cube, is an American rapper, actor, and filmmaker.
-His lyrics on N.W.A's 1988 album Straight Outta Compton contributed to gangsta rap's widespread popularity, and his political rap solo albums AmeriKKKa's Most Wanted (1990), Death Certificate (1991), and The Predator (1992) were all critically and commercially successful.
+O'Shea Jackson Sr. (born June 15, 1969), known professionally as Ice Cube, is an American rapper, songwriter, actor, and film producer.
+His efforts on N.W.A's 1989 album Straight Outta Compton contributed to gangsta rap's popularity, and his political rap solo albums AmeriKKKa's Most Wanted (1990), Death Certificate (1991), and The Predator (1992) were all critically and commercially successful.
 He was inducted into the Rock and Roll Hall of Fame as a member of N.W.A in 2016.

-A native of Los Angeles, Jackson formed his first rap group called C.I.A. in 1986.
-In 1987, with Eazy-E and Dr. Dre, he formed the pioneering gangsta rap group N.W.A.
-As its lead rapper, he wrote some of Dre's and most of Eazy's lyrics on Straight Outta Compton, a landmark album that shaped West Coast hip hop's early identity and helped differentiate it from East Coast rap.
-N.W.A was also known for their violent lyrics, threatening to attack abusive police and innocent civilians alike, which stirred controversy.
-After a monetary dispute over the group's management by Eazy-E and Jerry Heller, Cube left N.W.A in late 1989, teaming with New York artists and launching a solo rap career.
+A native of Los Angeles, Ice Cube formed his first rap group called C.I.A. in 1986.
+In 1987, with Eazy-E and Dr. Dre, he formed the gangsta rap group N.W.A.
+As its lead rapper, Ice Cube also wrote most of the lyrics on Straight Outta Compton, a landmark album that shaped West Coast hip hop's early violent and controversial identity and helped differentiate it from East Coast rap.
+After a monetary dispute over the group's management by Eazy-E and Jerry Heller, Ice Cube left N.W.A in late 1989 and embarked on a solo career, releasing eleven albums, with seven charting within the top-10 on the U.S. Billboard 200.
+His singles "Straight Outta Compton", "It Was a Good Day", "Check Yo Self", "You Know How We Do It", "Bop Gun (One Nation)", "Pushin' Weight", and "You Can Do It" all charted in the top-40 on the U.S. Billboard Hot 100.

 Ice Cube has also had an active film career since the early 1990s.
-He entered cinema by playing Doughboy in director John Singleton's feature debut Boyz n the Hood, a 1991 drama named after a 1987 rap song that Ice Cube wrote.
-He also co-wrote and starred in the 1995 comedy film Friday; it premised a successful franchise and reshaped his persona into a bankable movie star.
+His first acting role was in the hood film Boyz n the Hood (1991), named after a 1987 N.W.A. song he wrote.
+He also co-wrote and starred in the 1995 comedy film Friday, which spawned a franchise and reshaped his public image into an actor.
 He made his directorial debut with the 1998 film The Players Club, and also produced and curated the film's accompanying soundtrack.
-As of 2020, he has appeared in about 40 films, including the 1999 war comedy Three Kings, family comedies like the Barbershop series, and buddy cop comedies 21 Jump Street, 22 Jump Street, and Ride Along.
-He was an executive producer of many of these films, as well as of the 2015 biopic Straight Outta Compton.
+His film credits including the comedies Three Kings (1999), the Barbershop and Are We There Yet? franchises, 21 Jump Street (2012), 22 Jump Street, Ride Along (both 2014) and Ride Along 2 (2016).
+He has also appeared in the XXX franchise, the crime drama Rampart (2012), the animated fantasy The Book of Life (2014), and the thriller War of the Worlds (2025).
+Ice Cube has also acted as executive producer, including for the 2015 biopic Straight Outta Compton.